APN-Pucky/ailiga/README.md

 ## Limitations

-Currently, the implementation through `tianshou.BasePolicy` seems to only support DQNPolicy and also not `Discrite()` observation spaces.
+Currently, the implementation through `tianshou.BasePolicy` seems to only support DQNPolicy and also not `Discrete()` observation spaces.

 ## Tensorboard